Why Depending on Social Media and Email Marketing Alone Is a Risky Strategy

 - The average reach of a social media post is just 5.2%.
-That means that roughly one in 19 people in your community will see your messages.
+That means roughly one in 19 people in your community will see your messages.
 Not a great start to your event promotion campaign.
-Plus, it would be pretty disappointing not to be able to effectively advertise the amazing performers you’ve spent ages lining up.
+Plus, it would be pretty disappointing not to be able to effectively advertise the fantastic performers you’ve spent ages lining up.

-- Social media accounts can be suspended, and posts blocked, sometimes without notice.
+- Social media accounts can be suspended and posts blocked, sometimes without notice.
 While the reasons for Donald Trump’s suspension from Twitter were painfully clear, brands can also be exposed to this risk - by inadvertently using language that doesn’t follow platform guidelines or including music that is copyrighted, for example.

 How Owning and Managing Your Event Data Can Enhance Your Event Promotion